 How Business Phone System Works?

 Before we jump into your available options and must-consider elements, it’s important to understand how business phone systems work in the first place.
-Without that basic understanding, you’ll find yourself struggling to see the difference between the different phone system options.
+Without that basic understanding, you’ll find yourself struggling to see the difference between the different small business VoIP phone system options.
 Armed with this knowledge, you will be in a better position to make the best choice for your business.
 Just don’t underestimate the value of a quality, small business VoIP.
 Choosing the best business VoIP will significantly increase your ability to remain competitive while saving your costs.

 A business phone system often works with a PBX (private branch exchange), a telephone system within a company that manages call flows and auto-routes calls based on pre-configured rules.
 This means that with a PBX, when a caller reaches your company, he can be directed to his desired extension automatically without your staff having to intervene, greatly enhancing business efficiency.

 PBX phone system components evolved over time.
-When it first came out, generally known as analog/legacy PBX phone systems, small businesses had no option but relying on traditional phone lines to communicate.
+When it first came out, generally known as analog/legacy PBX phone systems, small businesses had no option but to rely on traditional phone lines to communicate.
 And only very limited telephony features were available to leverage at that time.
 Yet the emergence of internet-based phone (VoIP) technology has changed the game.
-The possibility of using internet phone service has brought about the next generation VoIP-based phone systems that allow you to make voice calls using a broadband Internet connection.
+The possibility of using internet phone service has brought about the next generation of VoIP-based phone systems that allow you to make voice calls using a broadband Internet connection.
 Such robust VoIP systems for small business has made advanced telephony services like auto-attendant, music on hold, call queue, call recording possible and opened up more opportunities for companies to rocket business communications in regards to reduced call costs and improved efficiency.

-Your Options – Small Business Phone System Type Explained
+Your Options: Different Types of Small Business Phone System

 Small business phone systems generally come in 3 types: traditional landline systems, on-premises VoIP Phone systems, and Hosted PBXs or Cloud Phone Systems.
 Below is a quick run-down of each type of system.
 Review the following to explore which business VoIP system is the best choice for your company.

 1. Traditional Landline Systems

-Best for: businesses already purchased landline services and has little requirement for advanced telephony features like mobility extension, unified communications, video calls, etc. This option may be useful for a small business that must rely on a legacy business phone service, and cannot upgrade to VoIP service for the time being.
+Best for businesses already purchased landline services and has little requirement for advanced telephony features like mobility extension, unified communications, video calls, etc. This option may be useful for a small business that must rely on a legacy business phone service, and cannot upgrade to VoIP service for the time being.

 2. On-premises VoIP Phone Systems

-Top-notch on-premise VoIP systems for small businesses allow you to reap all the benefits of modern VoIP technology: reduced call rates, free internal calls, rich VoIP functionality, increased mobility, scalability, etc. Advanced features like IVR, call queues, call recording and conferencing are delivered with the ease of use.
+Top-notch on-premise VoIP systems for small businesses allow you to reap all the benefits of modern VoIP technology: reduced call rates, free internal calls, rich VoIP functionality, increased mobility, scalability, etc. Advanced features like IVR, call queues, call recording, and conferencing are delivered with ease of use.

 3. Hosted PBXs or Cloud Phone Systems